djangofan/launch-jmeter/README.md

 ## NOTE

-This project is only for running with the older Kuly jmeter-gradle-plugin
+This project is only for running with the older Kulya jmeter-gradle-plugin

 If you want to run the newer one, see this project instead: https://github.com/jmeter-gradle-plugin/jmeter-gradle-plugin-adv-example